Strophox/tetro-tui/README.md

 > <details>
 > <summary>
-> Tetro TUI started as a passion project from someone who loves programming, minimalistic games and ASCII art:
+> Tetro TUI started as a passion project from someone who loves programming, minimalistic games and ASCII art;
 > </summary>
 >
 > Out of curiosity I looked into the depths of this common type of Tetromino game: